… or OK, only 10 … but still, 23 to go …

-On the left freshly treated rust and on the right with loose rust removed only.
+On the left, freshly treated rust, and on the right loose rust was removed only.

 After fixing some backplates, I also had to sort out some membranes.
-Obviously, only those that I was able to repair.
+Only those that I was able to repair.
 Some membranes simply had to be replaced.
 I’ve used a thermal-curing silver compound to fix broken traces.

 So this is the remaining seven units fixed and brought back to glory! 🙂